Acer Laptop RepairTeardown

 loudspeaker

 The audio and the indicator light are placed on a small vice board.
-They are connected to the motherboard via wire ribbon.
+They are connected to the motherboard via a wire ribbon.

 audio and indicator light